sartography/spiffworkflow_website/content/pages/service_level.md

 * Initial Response time for support requests: If the Provider does not respond to a support ticket within the availability and time frame limits outlined in the Support Level Indicators section above, Client will be entitled to a refund of 10% of the monthly service fees.
-* Resolution time for severe incidents: If the Provider fails to resolve a severe incident within 24 hours, the Client will be entitled to a refund of 10% of the monthly service fees if the incident is related to a defect or security vulnerability in the Provider’s software.
+* Disaster Recovery and Resolution time for severe incidents: If Sartography fails to resolve a severe incident within 24 hours, the Client will be entitled to a refund of 10% of the monthly service fees if the incident is related to a defect or security vulnerability in Sartography’s code base.
 If the incident is related to a defect or security vulnerability in a third-party software package, the Client will be entitled to a refund of 5% of the monthly service fees.
 If the incident is related to a defect or security vulnerability in the Client’s software, hardware or infrastructure, the Client will not be entitled to a refund.

 **Refunds and credits**: Refunds and credits will be applied to the next monthly invoice.